MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 	library(RevoPemaR)

 To create a PEMA class generator function, use the *setPemaClass* function.
 It is a wrapper function for *setRefClass*.
-As with *setRefClass*, we will specify four basic pieces of information when using *setPemaClass*: the class name, the superclasses, the fields, and the methods.
+As with *setRefClass*, we specify four basic pieces of information when using *setPemaClass*: the class name, the superclasses, the fields, and the methods.
 The structure looks something like this:

 	PemaMean <- setPemaClass(
 		Class = "PemaMean",